madmachineio/mm-sdk/README.md

 ```

-## Download an executable to the board

-After a successful building, there would be `.build/release/micro.bin` in your project directory.
-Note that the `.build` directory is hiden by default.

-Follow those steps to download the executable:

-1. Insert SD card to the board and connect the it to your computer through an USB cable
-2. Press the **Download** button and wait the onboard RGB LED turns to static **green**)
-2. A USB disk drive should be mounted on your computer
-3. Copy the `micro.bin` to the SD card root directory
-4. Eject the USB drive and the program would run automatically

-## Download an executable to the board using command(Only on macOS now)
+## Download an executable to the board using command(Only on macOS and Linux now)

-After mounting the SD card:

 ```shell
 cd ~/Documents/DemoProgram